SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 If that is the case, check that all required peripherals are connected and that the chosen game type is correct.

+##### SSH connection to the Raspberry Pi

+If you've decided to use the premade image but still need to ssh to your Raspberry Pi, you need to do the following:

+1. Connect the Raspberry Pi to a monitor, keyboard and a power cable
+2. Log in with the default username 'pi' and password 'creator1337'
+3. <strong>IMPORTANT:</strong> change the default password to something else by typing

+    ```
+    sudo passwd pi
+    ```

+    in the terminal and then give a secure password of your choice when prompted
+4. Enable and start ssh with

+    ```
+    sudo systemctl enable ssh
+    sudo systemctl start ssh
+    ```

+5. Now you should be able to ssh to the Raspberry Pi with username and password

 ### Method 2: manual installation